AdaCore/training_material/courses/spark_for_ada_programmers/100_the_proof_cycle.rst

    - :command:`--warnings=continue` issues warnings but does not stop analysis (default)
    - The default is that :toolname:`GNATprove` issues warnings but does not stop.

-* Both types of warnings can be suppressed selectively by the use of `pragma Warnings` in the source code...
+* Warnings can be suppressed selectively by the use of `pragma Warnings` in the source code

 -----------------
 Pragma Warnings